You don’t need to dig all that deep under the surface to know how important customer satisfaction is, right?

 After all, you can’t improve your services if you have no idea where to start, right?

-By now, you probably have a pretty good idea of what all goes into improving customer satisfaction.
+By now, you probably have a pretty good idea of why customer satisfaction is so important and how to measure it.

 Let’s dive in.